arosas17/surfs_up/README.md

 ### June Summary   &emsp;&emsp;&nbsp;&nbsp;    December summary
 ![June_summary.png](/Images/June_summary.png) &emsp;&emsp;&emsp;&emsp;![Dec_summary.png](/Images/Dec_summary.png)

-Despite being six months apart, the avarage tempuratures of both June and December in ...  are in the 70's.
+* Despite being six months apart, the avarage tempuratures of both June and December in Oahu are in the 70's.
-The max temperatures are are very similar as well, around the mid 80's.
+* The max temperatures between the two are very similar as well, around the mid 80's.
-This minimum temperature of December, at 56, is much lower than than June tempurature at 64.
+* This minimum temperature of December, at 56, is much lower than than June tempurature at 64.

+These numbers would suggest that the weather is mostly similar between these two times of the year.
+Although the minimum temperatures would suggest that the months in December will be more prone to cold weather.
+This could lead to less profits in December, but with the mean temperature being 71, it would suggest that there are only a few colder days similar to that.